verena-yacoub/SDCND-P3/README.md

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer

 #### 4. Appropriate training data